• Home

-This Oven Roasted Mushroom recipe is super easy to make and only requires 5 minutes of hands on preparation!
-Baked with a simple wine and garlic infused butter sauce, this restaurant-quality mushroom side dish is incredibly rich in flavor, extremely versatile and totally customizable!
+These Oven Roasted Mushrooms are super easy to make and only requires 5 minutes of hands on preparation!
+Featuring roasted mushrooms oven baked with a simple wine and garlic infused butter sauce.
+This restaurant-quality roasted mushroom side dish is incredibly rich in flavor, extremely versatile and totally customizable!
 It’s perfect for both easy weeknight dinners and holiday entertaining!

 Overhead photo of Oven Roasted Mushrooms and Onions garnished with fresh herbs and lemon wedges in a white serving bowl with a pale tan napkin and ramekin of fresh oregano next to the bowl.